Overview

 - Will you be transporting it independently and can you manage every part of that process?

-Mobility scooters only – will you using it as a road vehicle or only on pavements?
+- Will you using it as a road vehicle or only on pavements?

-Mobility scooters come in two classes.
-Legally they are called Class 2 and Class 3.
-Class 2 mobility scooters can go at speeds up to 4 miles per hour in the UK and are legal for travel on pavements only except where there is no pavement and you can use them on the road.
-Class 3 mobility scooters can legally travel on the road and on the pavement.
-It is only legal to travel up to 4 miles per hour on pavement but these scooters can go up to 8 miles per hour on the road.
+Wheeled mobility equipment comes in different legal classes.
+Class 1 is the category for manual wheelchairs – either transit chairs or self propelled wheelchairs.
+Electric equipment comes is two classescalled Class 2 and Class 3.
+Class 2 Powerchairs or electric wheelchairs and mobility scooters can go at speeds up to 4 miles per hour in the UK and are legal for travel on pavements only except where there is no pavement and you can use them on the road.
+Class 3 mostly includes mobility scooters but there are some Class 3 Powerchairs.
+These can legally travel on the road and on the pavement.
+It is only legal to travel up to 4 miles per hour on pavement but these scooters can go up to 8 miles per hour on the road (or 12.8 km/h).

-Class 2 mobility scooters do not need to be registered but Class 3 mobility scooter do.
+Class 2 scooters/powerchairs do not need to be registered but Class 3 mobility scooters or chairs do.
 You can read more about the rules and registration here:

 I know what my requirements are.
 What do I do now?